-Imagine yourself lounging away a lazy Sunday morning in this designer bedroom awash in rich tones of orange, lime green, deep aubergine and white with hints of black.
+Imagine yourself lounging away a lazy Sunday morning in this designer bedroom awash in rich tones of chartreuse, deep aubergine and gray with hints of black.
 It is perfect in every way.
 Or is it?

-The room is painted in a deep eggplant on the upper walls.
-A gorgeous quilted lime green coverlet tops a tailored white bedskirt.
-A sumptuous orange down-filled duvet and piles of dreamy pillows with coordinating stripes, round out this oh-so-comfy bed.
+The room is painted in a deep purple on the upper walls.
+A gorgeous quilted chartreuse coverlet pairs beautifully with a gray down-filled duvet and piles of dreamy pillows.
 White wainscoting contrasts the deep hued walls.
-Lime green artwork creates a focal point while chocolate nightstands help ground the grouping.
+Black-and-white photography creates a focal point above the headboard while chocolate nightstands help ground the grouping.
 But yet, something is missing.
 Where’s the sparkle?
 Where’s the shimmer?

 Bold punches of turquoise punctuate this inviting living room.
 Nothing works better with turquoise than a smattering of black occasional furniture pieces and accessories.
 This room reflects an individual who loves to decorate with unique treasures collected from their extensive travels.
 It is another example of a beautiful, yet incomplete room.
 What’s missing?
 The jewelry, of course!